 Being a preferred degree course and weighed highest by most of the recruiters, the aspirants show a willingness to pay this premium.
 Due to the high demand for employees from these institutes, higher salaries are offered by recruiters to compensate these graduates for their distinctive class and standard.

 Doing an MBA overhauls the complete persona of an individual, assures satisfaction, improves decision making and there remains no scope of making subverting mistakes.
-MBA focuses not just on functional skills but personal traits and knowledge are also whetted.
+MBA focuses not just on functional skills but on personal traits and knowledge are also whetted.

 A student acquires life skills to be able to stand up in all situations and find solutions, so calling MBA a race for money may not stand as true as it seems.
 When students seek to gain knowledge under an MBA program there is a lot that they presume to gain in terms of being able to lead a successful career.
 Hence, all the money that they spend may prove worth it in the long run.